Your Guide to Smart TV Streaming Protocols, DRM & more!

 Apple TV will hardly see a benefit of alliance if they were to choose Widevine from Google for many obvious reasons.

 This, hence, becomes the responsibility of streaming service providers to carefully consider their choices of technology that will hold good for today and tomorrow.
-Supporting every streaming protocol and encryption technology is not free; and if all options for reaching the broadest number of devices are considered, this will have a large monetary and operational impact.
+Supporting every streaming protocol and DRM combination is rarely cost-effective, so most services prioritise based on target regions, device penetration and content protection requirements.

 In the matrix below, you can see that the different Connected TV platforms reduce compatibility of previously supported streaming formats the moment that DRM is added.
 The differences between table #1 and table #2 are interesting to observe.